-Last week, a state-run Chinese publication called Securities Daily reported that Fan has been placed “under control” by the government, and that she would “accept the legal decision.”
+In early September, a state-run Chinese publication called Securities Daily reported that Fan has been placed “under control” by the government, and that she would “accept the legal decision.”
 The story quickly went viral, before it was removed hours later with no explanation.

 The story was further complicated when the Chinese Academy of Social Sciences published a report ranking the social responsibility of 100 of China’s biggest stars.
 Fan came in at dead last, earning a score of zero percent.
 The piece is undoubtedly a work of political propaganda, but it has been picked up by several of China’s state-owned news outlets, prompting further headaches for the actress’s PR team.

 A new report from the South China Morning Post alleges that Fan is in a “residential surveillance at a designated location,” which one unnamed source described as a “holiday resort.”
 It is reportedly located in the coastal province of Jiangsu, where historically government officials have been held for investigation.
 According to the report, Fan returned to Beijing after she was released, but there has been no word on whether she will have to undergo further surveillance.